Tag

 The best smart speaker

-As the successor to the Sonos One (our previous best smart speaker), it should come as no surprise that the Era 100 is just as easy to recommend.
+As the successor to the (our previous best smart speaker), it should come as no surprise that the Era 100 is just as easy to recommend.
 Everything that made the Sonos One popular has been improved with the Era 100 – including sound quality, usability, and the addition of native Bluetooth support.

 The Sonos Era 100 produces booming sound thanks to its twin angled tweeters, a woofer that’s 25% larger than the Sonos One, and custom waveguides that help send noise to all corners of your room.
 It also features a faster processor, which results in better performance when giving it commands.